magento-ecg/magniffer/README.md

 magniffer
 =========

-An extremely extendable, XPath driven, static code analysis tool for Magento, built on the top of PHP-Parser library.
+An extendable, XPath driven, static code analysis tool for Magento, built on the top of PHP-Parser library.